Do cats like snow?

 If your dog has stiff joints, as well as trying YuMOVE, it can be helpful for your dog to receive some physiotherapy from a qualified practitioner.

-Today, we’re delighted that Kathryn Hall (part of veterinary team) has offered to share her professional insights on the benefits of canine physiotherapy and how exercises recommended by your physio therapists may help your dog at home.
+Here, Veterinary Physiotherapist Kathryn Hall, who runs Animotion, shares her professional insights on the benefits of canine physiotherapy and how exercises recommended by your pet physio may help your dog at home.

 You must not try these exercises without first receiving guidance from a veterinary physiotherapist.
 Otherwise, you risk doing more harm than good.
 Doing these exercises without guidance from a qualified physiotherapist can cause harm to your dog as each case is different and in some instances these exercises may not be suitable.
 These are just examples of some of the exercises a physiotherapist may recommend you conduct at home and to give you an insight as to how they may help an older stiffer dog.